ZombarDu88/Left-4-dead-2-Map-Selector/README.md

 -(Obvious) install python https://www.python.org

--Set your game as fullscreen
+-Set your game as fullscreen preferably in the game launch options (-fullscreen)

 -Start the Lib installer.py